-$\mathbf{x}$
+Homework collected and graded either for p a regular basis.
+Homework will be points or completion only.
+To receive

+iploaded on canvas by the due date

+k will be accepted except when

+instructor ahead of time.
+Homework

+M' 1 / 1 I' 1 solutions will be posted on canvas

-There will be 3 midterm examinations (held during the scheduled class time) and one final 2-hour examination.
-The exams are TENITATIVELY scheduled for:
+Mid-term and Final Exams There will be 3 midterm examinations held during scheduled class time and one final 2-hour examination.
+The exams are TENITATIVELY

+Exams scheduled for: ii.
+The exams are TENTIATIVEET

-Exam 1: September 25th
+Midterm Exam 1: September 30 th

-Exam 2: October 16th
+Midterm Exam 2: October 28 th

-Exam 3: November 17th
+Midterm Exam 3: November 22 nd

 Final Exam: TBA

+Official reasons for missing on even are entlined in the "Student

+Handbook".
+There will be no exce exam are outlined in the "Student eptions.

-Midterm exam dates may be moved up or pushed back depending on the progress of the lectures.
-Solutions to exams will NOT be posted, however, you can review the solution in my office.
+ed up or pushed back depending on the al Exam date is TBA (by University the course will be tested.

+Solutions to exams will NOT be solution in my office. posted, however, you can review the
-Re-schedule of Examination

-Final Exam: There is no make-up or rescheduling.
+Re-schedule of Final Exam: There is no make-u p or rescheduling.

-Mid-term Exams: Each student is only allowed one make-up exam.
-That is, he/she can only make-up Exam 1 or Exam 2 or Exam 3.
-Makeup will be arranged if you inform the instructor prior to or on the day before the exam, with a strong valid reason.
-Examples of strong valid reasons (unexpected events and cannot be rescheduled) are official UT Tyler travel, accident, illness, child-birth, passing of an immediate family member, jury duty, or court appearance.
-You will be required to show documentary evidence for the valid reason (e.g., official university letter, doctor's letter, letter from funeral home, police report, court letter etc.).
-Events that can be pre-scheduled or rescheduled are not considered valid reasons.
-Examples of non-valid reasons are traffic, wedding, driving test, sending car for service, clash with another course schedule, etc. Job interviews will be considered on a case-by-case basis (again, with documentary evidence).
-If an emergency happens during the exam day, you should contact the instructor at the earliest possible time (or call the HEC Engineering office, or contact one of your classmates or TA who will then inform the instructor).
-Any make-up exam will be given on the Study/Dead Day (December 4, 2023).
+Examination

+· · · · · · · · · · · · · · · · · · · is only allowed one make-up exam.
+Exam 1 or Exam 2 or Exam 3.
+Make-

+up will be arranged if you inform the instructor prior to or on the day

+alid reason.
+Examples of strong valid

+annot be rescheduled) are official UT

+family member, jury duty, or cour hild-birth, passing of an immediate t appearance.
+You will be required to

+valid reasons (e.g., official university

+neral home, police report, court letter

+scheduled or rescheduled are not oles of non-valid reasons are traffic,

+= for service, clash with another course

+be considered on a case-by-case basis

+ce).
+If an emergency happens during

+1 the instructor at the earliest possible

+ring office, or contact one of your

+· · · · · · · · · · · · · · · · · · · inform the instructor).
+Any make-up

+ay of Classes (Friday, December 6,

+2024 ). , , , , , , , , , , , , , , , , , , , ,